trentlarson/endorser-ch/README.md

-- 95 1 network check & global remove DID
+- 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
 - 90 0 add helmet
 - 90 0 wrap all async functions (eg. services) in try-catch blocks